loristissino/RoboThree/README.md

 It is JavaScript-based.
 The client side (the simulation environment) is implemented using *jQuery*, *Three.js* and other useful libraries (see Credits, below).
 The server side (robots' behaviors) is implemented using *node.js* and emulating an [Espruino board](http://www.espruino.com/).
 Nothing prevents from implementing the server side in other programming languages, as long as they can read and write data in JSON format and manage a very simple HTTP server.

+Simulated robots can have virtual devices (like onboard cameras, a compass, etc.) and can be programmed at low or high level.

 ## Setup

 Info on the [wiki page](https://github.com/loristissino/RoboThree/wiki/Setup).